loveencounterflow/intertype/README.md

 | **F** | —              | —            | `function`      | use return value of call to `template()`   |
 | **G** | —              | —            | `notafunction?` | use template value as-is, coerce to `null` |

-* As for what fields a composite POD type has, the Source of Truth is the `fields` property of the declaration, *not* the `template` property.
+**Note** As for what fields a composite POD type has, the Source of Truth is the `fields` property of the declaration, *not* the `template` property.
 The `template` property's fields will be examined as dictated by the enumerable key/value pairs of `fields`; where `template` is missing a field, it will be assumed that the field's declared type can be used to create a value (which may fail). `template` should not have an enumerable key that is not listed in `fields`.